 Your study programme will also include work experience and tutorial, plus selected additional qualifications.

-The Extended Diploma (Year 2) consists of further units with an optional specialist pathway:
+The Extended Diploma (Year 2) consists of six further units:

 There will be ongoing assessment throughout the year.
 Each unit will be split into a number of assignments and assessed against the unit content.
 These assessments will be graded on a Pass, Merit or Distinction basis.